Do your labia minora appear larger than they should?

 When can I return to normal activities after labiaplasty?

 I recommend that my patients resume light activities within a few days.
-For intense physical activity, I advise waiting a month, and for sexual intercourse, six weeks.
-Each case is evaluated individually during follow-up consultations.
+For intense physical activity, I advise waiting a month, and for sexual activity, six weeks.
+Each case is assessed individually during follow-up consultations.

 Does labiaplasty leave a visible scar?